 Following his stint with the Panthers, Abu-Jamal returned to his old high school and led unsuccessful protests to change the school’s name to Malcolm X High.
 He was eventually suspended for distributing literature that advocated “black revolutionary student power.”
 After earning a GED, Abu-Jamal studied briefly at Goddard College in Vermont.

 By 1975 Abu-Jamal was working as a radio newscaster at the Temple University station WRTI.
-Over the ensuing three years, he found work with Philadelphia-based stations like WHAT, WCAU, and WPEN.
-From 1979-81, Abu-Jamal worked at National Public Radio affiliate WUH, which eventually fired him because of his radicalism.
+Over the ensuing three years, he found work with Philadelphia-based stations like WHAT, WCAU, WPEN, and National Public Radio affiliate WUH.
 Also during the mid- to late ’70s, he became active in the local chapter of the Marijuana Users Association of America.

 Abu-Jamal in his radio journalism earned the nickname “the voice of the voiceless,” and he gave much positive coverage to the activities of MOVE, a Philadelphia-based Black Power cult that was formed in 1972 by Vincent Leaphart, a.k.a.
 John Africa.
 The group was known for its demonstrations against police officers and the city government, and the official “MOVE Statement” conveyed a highly militant agenda: